WebAssembly/stack-switching/proposals/tasks/Explainer.md

 * The consumer drives the overall choreography
 * The generator does not have a specific reference to the consumer; but the consumer knows and manages the generator.

-As before, we start with a C-style psuedo code that uses a generator to add up all the elements generated
+As before, we start with a C-style psuedo code that uses a generator to add up all the elements generated:
 ```
 int addAllElements(int count, int els[]){
   fiber *generator = arrayGenerator(count,els);
   int total = 0;
   while(true){
-    switch(next(generator)){
+    switch(generator resume next){
       case yield(El):
         total += El;
         continue;